yutingy/GDBViews/README.md

 main.DependencyTable is a hashtable with a graph component label as the key (Person, PARENT_OF, Post, etc) and a main.TableEntry object as the value. main.TableEntry contains a list of main.EntryData which are associated with itself.
 For instance, a main.TableEntry :Post may have several main.EntryData, which differ due to the set of conditions.
     main.EntryData contains a condition list (which uniquely identifies it) and a list of views which depend on it.
+More info on these structures are in their java files, mainly in TableEntry.

 All other structures used in main.QueryParser.java have relevant commenting in the code itself.